vtex/faststore/docs/e2e-testing.md

+# Building end-to-end tests

+End-to-end (E2E) testing replicates real user scenarios to ensure the application flow performs as expected from beginning to end.
+It can be used to verify different user behaviors, such as requesting a webpage or logging in.
+This way, E2E testing also endorses integration with other subsystems and data integrity.

+In the Store Framework Jamstack (SFJ), end-to-end tests are developed with Cypress.

+>ℹ️ *[Cypress](https://www.cypress.io/) is a JavaScript-based end-to-end testing framework, widely used together with Gatsby, that serves as a tool to validate client-side code running in the browser.*

+In the following section, you'll learn how to build your own E2E test with Cypress.
+Therefore, if you're not familiar with Cypress, we strongly encourage you to check [Cypress's documentation](https://docs.cypress.io/guides/overview/why-cypress.html) before proceeding any further.

-## Overview
+## Step by step

-[Cypress](https://github.com/cypress-io/cypress) is a testing framework that provide a great experience to write end-to-end (E2E) tests for modern web applications.
-It's very flexible, fast, easy to use, and besides being broadly used in the javascript ecosystem, it works very well with Gatsby, that's why we choose it as our main tool.

-Feel free to check some other alternatives and compare the trade-offs of end-to-end test tools [here](https://stackshare.io/cypress/alternatives).

-## Getting Started
+### Step 1: Setting up your development environment

+1. Open up the terminal.
-1. Install the `cypress` and the `start-server-and-test`(permit using Gatsby’s development server with Cypress).
+2. Install the `cypress` and the `start-server-and-test` packages to your `devDependencies`:

    ```bash
      $ yarn add cypress start-server-and-test --dev